NYSHIP Certificate of Insurance

 Drugs on The Empire Plan Flexible Formulary are grouped into Levels and your copayment is determined by the "Level" that your medication is on.

-Level 1 drugs have the lowest copayment and include all covered Generic Drugs and certain Brand-Name drugs
+Level 1 drugs have the lowest copayment and include most covered Generic Drugs and certain Brand-Name drugs.

-- Level 3 drugs have the highest copayment and include Non-Preferred Brand-Name Drugs.
+Level 3 drugs have the highest copayment and include Non-Preferred Drugs.

-The Flexible Formulary works with The Empire Plan Prescription Drug Program plan design as described below:
+The Flexible Formulary works with The Empire Plan Prescription Drug Program plan design as described here:

 When advantageous to the Plan, the Brand-for-Generic feature allows a Brand-Name drug to be placed on Level 1, the lowest copayment level, and the new generic equivalent to be placed on Level 3, the highest copayment level, or excluded.
 These placements are for a limited time, typically 6 months, and may be revised mid-year when such changes are advantageous to The Empire Plan.